-Metered Dose Spray: Meaning you can consistently rely on Promescent delay spray to always give you the same dosage amount for repeatable results.
+Metered Dose Spray: This means you can consistently rely on Promescent delay spray to always give you the same dosage amount for repeatable results.

-We advise men start by applying the spray to the underside of the of the shaft and head.
+We advise men start by applying the spray to the underside of the shaft and head.

 After that, rub in the spray in a circular motion until it’s absorbed into the penis.

 Pro tip: For best result, it's best to try experimenting by yourself first.
 We recommend 3 sprays to start, then adjust accordingly from there.

 One common mistake for those using a delay spray for the first time is assuming it'll work right away.

 For best results, you’ll need to wait between 5 and 10 minutes for the spray’s full effect to set in.